arnosolo/blog/docs/resume.md

 [AiPassportPhoto](http://aipassportphoto.com/) is a website that can turn a normal photo into a passport photo.
 And I'm responsible for the frontend.

-- Build with Vite / Vue3 / Ts / Unocss
+- Build with Vite / Vue3 / TS / Unocss

 - Support **Auto deploy** with Github Action